DOI-USGS/volcano-avog2s/README.md

 (2) Empirical models
   (a) HWM14 is available as supplemental material for Drob et al, 2015 (http://onlinelibrary.wiley.com/doi/10.1002/2014EA000089/abstract).
-The build of AVOG2S is expects that this be compiled as a library with the data files installed in a specified location.
-The makefile src/ExternalDataSoftware/makefile_HWM14.gfortran is provided with can be used to build the HWM14 library.
+The build of AVOG2S expects that this be compiled as a library with the data files installed in a specified location.
+The makefile src/ExternalDataSoftware/makefile_HWM14.gfortran is provided which can be used to build the HWM14 library.
 The install location can be changed by editing the top of this file.